codex-academy/codeX_Feb2015Intro/README.md

 > This task requires HTML, CSS & Javascript

-> This task will require to use:
+**This task will require you to:**
-> * add some button handlers using Javascript
+* add some button click event handlers using Javascript
-> * manipulate the CSS styling using the browser DOM
+* manipulate the CSS styling using the browser DOM

 > DOM, stands for Document Object Model - this is an in memory representation of the elements contained in a
 > HTML document.
 One can add behaviour to a web page by writing some Javascript code to interact with a web page's DOM.